GrmSeven/CPPParticleSimulator/README.md

 \
 **Bugs:**
 - When interaction radius is very large, particles tend to move top-left.
-Probably related to uneven space warping
+Probably related to uneven space warping at the edges (right and bottom)